AdamantLife/FunimationDates/README.md

 If you do not know how to install an unpacked extension, the quickest solution is to do a web search for the steps needed for your specific browser.
 Generally, on the extensions/add-on page there will be a checkbox/toggle to allow Developer Mode (or a similar setting) at which point a button will appear with a label similar to "Load an unpacked extension".

 ## Functionality
-When the homepage loads episodes it makes a request to Funimation's private API for episode information and stores it.
+When the homepage loads episodes it makes a request to Funimation's private API for episode information and stores the response.
 The dates added by this extension are taken directly from that data: this extension makes no API calls of any kind and does no validation or manipulation of the dates aside from formatting them using Date.toLocaleString.